-Subsequently, the student may register a formal appeal with the Vice President for Academic Affairs who will convene the Academic Appeals Board.
+Subsequently, the student may register a formal appeal with the Vice President for Academic Affairs via the Student Appeal form on the Caldwell portal, who will convene the Academic Appeals Board.
 The Board consists of a designated Chair, the chair of the department of the faculty member involved in the appeal, one member of the Academic Foundations Committee, the Vice President for Student Life, and either an SGA officer or faculty member or administrator of the student's choice.
 If the Board determines that an appeal is warranted, it will invite testimony from both the student and faculty member involved in the incident and, at its discretion, may solicit other pertinent information.
 The Vice President for Academic Affairs and the Board are responsible for ensuring that the appeals process is correctly followed and that all evidence has been thoroughly examined.
 The Board's decision is final.